bscdevgroup28-sketch/Balcon_dev/backend/OPERATIONS_METRICS.md

 - For high-volume noisy errors, add server-side filtering or grouping rules in Sentry.

 ## Starter Prometheus Alert Rules (Inline Reference)
 See `ALERTS_EXAMPLES.md` for rationale.
-A deployable rule group example (convert metric names if dots are replaced with underscores):
+A deployable rule group example (convert metric names if dots are replaced with underscores).
+A full bundle is provided at `backend/alerts/prometheus-rules.yml` ready to be loaded by Prometheus:

 ```
 groups: